Busting the Breast Augmentation Myths – The Truth

 2. MYTH – Breast implants will cause my breasts to look fake

 There are many different types of breast implants with different shapes, sizes, and contents.
 Based on which type of breast implant you get, for example, a round implant, or teardrop implant, can affect how your breasts look and appear.
-However, they rarely stand out or look fake.
-In fact, recent advancements in the field of cosmetic surgery have made it even harder to tell the difference between natural breasts and implants.
+Recent advancements in the field of cosmetic surgery have made it even harder to tell the difference between natural breasts and implants.
+It is important to note that if you get implants that are way too big or not proportional to your body size, it is highly likely that your breast implants will look fake.

 3. MYTH – Breast Implants will feel fake after the procedure